luke-jj/movie-review-api/README.md

     POST    /api/auth

+## Authentication
+Users can not be logged out using the api, as json web tokens are not saved on the server.
+The logout feature has to be implemented in the client application.

+on login or registration a json webtoken is sent to the client as a value to the header `x-auth-token`.
+This token has to be sent with future api calls to authorize usage of endpoints.

 ## Data Model
-Mongoose validates the persistence model and Joi validates the user input model. isGold may be used to calculate the rental fee.
+Mongoose validates the persistence model and Joi validates the user input model.
+`isGold` property may be used to calculate the rental fee.